 To disclose a conflict or potential conflict of interest, employees and supervisors should adhere to the following procedures:

 - Employees complete section 1 of the Conflict of Interest Disclosure Form and submit it to their supervisor.

-- The supervisor completes section 2 of the Conflict of Interest Disclosure Form and submits it to Human Resources at email@example.com.
+- The supervisor completes section 2 of the Conflict of Interest Disclosure Form and submits it to Office of Compliance and Compensation at firstname.lastname@example.org.

-- Human Resources evaluates the situation and completes section 3 of the Conflict of Interest Disclosure Form (i.e. reports the results) within ten business days, or up to 20 business days if more time is needed to gather information.
+- The Office of Compliance and Compensation evaluates the situation and completes section 3 of the Conflict of Interest Disclosure Form (i.e. reports the results) within ten business days, or up to 20 business days if more time is needed to gather information.

-- If no conflict of interest is found, Human Resources will send the updated Conflict of Interest Disclosure Form to the employee’s supervisor, supervising Vice President, and General Counsel.
+- If no conflict of interest is found, the Office of Compliance and Compensation will send the updated Conflict of Interest Disclosure Form to the employee’s supervisor, supervising Vice President, and General Counsel.
 The supervisor will communicate the result to the employee.

-- If a potential conflict of interest is detected, Human Resources will send the updated Conflict of Interest Disclosure Form to the employee’s Vice President and General Counsel for joint resolution.
-Human Resources will then notify the supervisor who will communicate this to the employee.
-The Vice President and General Counsel will advise Human Resources of the resolution.
-Human Resources will then notify the supervisor who will communicate this to the employee.
+- If a potential conflict of interest is detected, the Office of Compliance and Compensation will send the updated Conflict of Interest Disclosure Form to the employee’s Vice President and General Counsel for joint resolution.
+The Office of Compliance and Compensation will then notify the supervisor who will communicate this to the employee.
+The Vice President and General Counsel will advise the Office of Compliance and Compensation of the resolution.
+The Office of Compliance and Compensation will then notify the supervisor who will communicate this to the employee.

 Violation of this policy will result in disciplinary action up to and including termination of employment.